We take your privacy seriously

 Our Services may from time to time have links to other websites or services not owned or controlled by us.
 These links are meant for your convenience only.
 Links to third parties do not constitute sponsorship or endorsement or approval of these sites or products.
 Please be aware that Bluechain is not responsible for the privacy practises of third parties and, when you leave our Services, be sure to read the privacy statements of each and every website or service that collects personal identifiable information.

 Transferring data to another jurisdiction

-If we transfer your Personal Information to a third country, i.e. a country outside of the European Economic Area, we will comply with all applicable laws in respect of such transfer, including making sure that your Personal Information is kept secure, and ensure that appropriate safeguards are in place to ensure there is adequate protection, such as entering into contracts in the form approved by the governing authority.
+If we transfer your Personal Information from within Australia, or to a country outside the European Economic Area, then we will comply with all applicable laws in respect of such transfer, including making sure that your Personal Information is kept secure, and ensure that appropriate safeguards are in place to ensure there is adequate protection.
 Our preferred basis for transfer is by the use of Standard Contractual Clauses.
 You can access a copy of the relevant EU model-clauses used by us for transfers by browsing to www.eur-lex.europa.eu and searching for “32010D0087”.

 How we protect and store personal information